-Required headers are described in the .
+The required headers are described in the documentation.
 The service will return the modified record.
 Note that PUT requests do not merge properties and will instead replace the entire record.
-Upon success, redirect the user to the Details page for the current fruit.
+Upon success, redirect the user to the details page for the current fruit.

-Delete Fruit (10 pts)
+Delete a Fruit Record (10 pts)

-The delete action is available to logged-in users, for fruits they have created.
-When the author clicks on the Delete action on any of their fruit, a confirmation dialog should be displayed, and upon confirming this dialog, the fruit should be deleted from the system.
+The delete action is available to logged-in users for fruit records they have created.
+When the author clicks on the Delete action on any of their fruits, a confirmation dialog should be displayed, and upon confirming this dialog, the fruit record should be deleted from the system.

-To delete fruit, send the following request:
+To delete a fruit record, send the following request, where :id is the ID of the desired fruit.